getodk/docs/README.md

 ## <a name="tasks"></a>Build tasks

-For both ODK 1 and ODK 2:
+For both ODK and ODK-X:

 |          |    Build     |     Clean     |     Check Style & Spell     |    Test    |
 | -------- | :---------:  | :-----------: | :-------------------------: | :--------: |